databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-pull-request.md

 {%- elif cookiecutter.cicd_platform == "azureDevopsServices" -%}
 [Azure DevOps Pipeline](../.azure/devops-pipelines/tests-ci.yml)
 {% endif %}
-that runs unit and integration tests for the model training pipeline on Databricks against a test dataset.
+that runs unit and integration tests for the{% if cookiecutter.include_feature_store %} feature engineering and{% endif %} model training pipeline on Databricks against a test dataset.
 You can view test status and debug logs from the pull request UI, and push new commits to your pull request branch to address any test failures.
+{% if cookiecutter.include_feature_store %}
+The integration test runs the feature engineering and model training notebooks as a multi-task Databricks Job in the staging workspace.
+It reads input data, performs feature transforms, and writes outputs to Feature Store tables in the staging workspace.
+The model training notebook uses these Feature Store tables as inputs to train, validate and register a new model version in the model registry.
+The fitted model along with its metrics and params will also be logged to an MLflow run.
+To debug failed integration test runs, click into the Databricks job run URL printed in the test logs.
+The job run page will contain a link to the MLflow model training run, which you can use to view training metrics or fetch and debug the model as needed.
+{%- else %}
 The integration test runs the model training notebook in the staging workspace, training, validating, and registering a new model version in the model registry.
 The fitted model along with its metrics and params will also be logged to an MLflow run.
 To debug failed integration test runs, click into the Databricks job run